Meerabankar/Fraud-Transaction-Detection/README.md

 # Fraud-Transaction-Detection
-Implementation of a predictive model for predicting fradu transactions
+Implementation of a predictive model for predicting fraud transactions.

 Purpose of this project is to build a predictive model to identify or predict the abnormal or fraud transactions to avoid future financial loss as well as to improve the financial security for the customers.
 Implemented a classification model(more than 90% accuracy) to predict fraud transactions based on customers’ transaction history, purchase patterns.